LET’S UNITE TO CLOSE THE JUSTICE GAP — ONCE AND FOR ALL

-Tens of millions of Americans are suffering from a hidden crisis of civil justice.
-But a new bipartisan solution — the justice worker — is ready to be supercharged.
+Tens of millions of Americans suffer from a hidden crisis of civil justice.
+But there is hope in a big and unifying new idea: the community justice worker.

 LET’S UNITE TO CLOSE THE JUSTICE GAP —ONCE AND FOR ALL